 - Remove the pressurized fuel hose; this one has a "squeeze" fitting.
 You just squeeze on each side of it with your fingers, push the fitting up toward the tank just a little then (while holding the 'buttons' in wiggle side to side to release it.
 A few drops of fuel might drip but the rag should take care of it.

 - Remove the square plastic piece and vent hose on the right side of the tank.
 It's next to the fuel line you just removed and covers some electrical connections.

 - Remove the vent line toward the rear of the tank.
 This line runs to the collection of vent hoses near the rear of the engine.

 - Finally, Remove the gas tank.

 The Mean Streak has a different type of tank and instrumentation.
 The steps are similar, but just a bit different:

 - Remove the seat

-- Remove the button-head bolt at the rear of the chrome task cap trim.
+- Remove the button-head bolt at the rear of the chrome dash.
 Slide it to the rear and off.
 Put a rag under it to protect the tank and hang it off to the right.
 You may want to unplug the two electrical connections and get the dash out of the way completely.